 Understanding your BRAF mutation status can be a helpful tool as your health care provider recommends a treatment plan.
 When your health care provider knows if you are BRAF+, he or she will have a better understanding of all of the available treatment options.
 This is especially true if your melanoma is more advanced and has spread to other parts of your body.

 The Know Now BRAF Testing Program

-Requesting a test for BRAF is easy—just ask your health care provider.
+Requesting a test for BRAF mutation is easy—just ask your health care provider.

 Novartis offers the Know Now BRAF Testing Program at no cost to you—whether or not you are BRAF+.
 After taking a tissue sample, your health care provider will complete and send the BRAF Test Request Form to Quest Diagnostics.
 Ask your health care provider to request a test—he or she can download the BRAF Test Request Form or get answers to any questions by visiting KnowNowBRAF.com/hcp or calling 1-866-226-8046.

 Ask your health care provider for BRAF mutation testing and take charge of your melanoma treatment.

 Download this discussion guide to bring to your next health care provider's appointment.
 The guide has useful information about the BRAF mutation and directions for your health care provider on how to order BRAF testing.Download BRAF Testing Discussion Guide